margaretmf/margaretmf.github.io/poetry.md

 I made mistakes, reacted out of anger yesterday, yet again.

-But the sun is dawning on a new todayl and I can choose to reform, let go.
+But the sun is dawning on a new day, and I can choose to reform, and let go.

-The sun is shining on the Earth in a new angle, shedding new perspectives on things.
+The sun is shining on the Earth from a new angle, shedding new perspectives on things.

 ## Connected, Yet Ostracized ##
 When I am feeling connected yet ostracized, I want to yell out, but I pause to remember the values to live out with the connections, not the connections themselves.

+## A Spiteful Poem ##
+#SorryIAmJustTheIntern
+#TheGirlToShoveOutIntoAnotherRoom
+#TheGirlWhoIsTooSmallMindedAndPettyToForgiveHerGreatestEnemies
+#BecauseMyHeartAndThoughtAndVoiceIsOffensiveToYall

+#SorryIAmTheWomanWithAGayUncle
+#WorkingForAManWhoBelievesBeingGayIsAsBadAsThreateningToKillPeople

+#SorryIThreatenedToPersecuteChristianScientists
+#WhenChristianScientistsAreQuestionedEveryDay

+#SorryIWentToAnEliteUniversity
+#WhenChristianScientistsFromPrinFeelTheyAreAbovetheMass

+#SorryIStudiedReligiousLibertyAndThomasJeffersonAndRespectedtheSacredFaithofOtherPeople
+#ButWasEncouragedtoProsleytizeAndAdvertise
+#AndWasToldIWasTooDumbToUnderstandtheLinkBetweenThomasJeffersonAndMaryBakerEddy

+#SorryIAmJustTheWomanWhoHeardAllHerLifeThatItIsHardForChristianScienceWomenToFindTheRightMenInTheWorldWithSoManyObjectionsToChristianScience
+#ItIsASinToLookJustForABoyfriendAtChurch
+#ButMenCanFindTheirGirlfriendAtPrinAndBeFamous

+#SorryIAmJustTheWomanBeingCompassionateInAHostileWorkplace
+#ButChristianScientistsAreTooProtectiveOfTheirCompassionEducationBusinessToRecognizeSomeoneWhoRetweetedHerWork
+#IAmAnEntrepreneurTooAndStudiedTheHistoryofEntrepreneurship

+#SorryIAmJustTheWomanWhoWasKidCrushingOnAFamousMetaphysicianandMusicianFromChurch
+#AndWasToldByALecturererToNotWorshipAFamousRockstarMusicianSinceIAmBadForHisImage
+#IStudiedTheScienceOfMusicToLetGoOfACrush
+#AndTheLecturerConfirmedThatScienceofMusicLetsGoOfPuttingRealChristianScientistsOnPedestals
+#YoungerInternsAreInferiorInRankToOlderMen

+#AndMenAskWomenToMarryThem
+#ButMaryBakerEddyWasAWoman

+#SorryIAmTheWomanWhoWasEncouragedToBeACareerWomanFromTheSouth
+#ButAmRidiculedByPeopleForNotDoingChores
+#WhenReallyIKnowHowToBringTHeValuesOfMaryPoppinsToAllMyWorkInThePostOfficeAndTheLaundryRoom

+#SorryMenCanWriteAboutFindingRomanceInMusic
+#ButItIsASinForAWomanToLookForRomance

+#SorryIAmTheWomanWithUnclesWhoAreInvestors
+#ButIAmJustTheSexualAssaultEmployeeWithLoveInHerHeart

+#ChristianScientstsDontWantToLookForFame
+#ButTheyHaveFameAndCredibility

+#AndWhiteSupremacistsfromChristianScienceSayTheyDoNotSeeRace
+#SorryIAmJustTheCowardBeforeTruthWhoCantUnderstanObstetricsAndIsOnHerOwnTimeTable

+## I AM ##
+I’m a graduate of UVA.
+I’m a breakthrough thinker.
+I’m a community member.
+I’m a musician.
+I am studious.
+I am organized.
+I can be a people pleaser.
+I empathize.
+God works through me.
+I am equal to all mankind.
+I am a child lover.
+I have an inner poet.
+I am a visual thinker.
+I see the latent talent in people.
+I am an engineer, I am a collaborator and a team member, not a competitor.
+I am a graduate of UVa, and Thomas Jefferson never worked in a silo.
+He worked across disciplines and founded democracy.
+I do too.
+People box people in.
+I am not an elitist.
+I don’t worship people.
+I worship the song of Love at the post office, the mundane tasks, the Fed Ex.
+I love that I am Southern.

+This.
+Is.
+Who.
+I am.

 ## The Darkness ##
 In the dark, when I am all alone